 The proposed scope for this assessment is described below using the PICOTS (Population, Intervention, Comparators, Outcomes, Timing, and Settings) framework.
 Evidence will be collected from available randomized controlled trials as well as high-quality systematic reviews; high-quality comparative cohort studies will be considered.
-We will not restrict studies according to study duration or study setting; however, we will limit our review to those that capture the outcomes of interest.
+We will not restrict studies according to study setting; however, we will limit our review to those that capture the outcomes of interest.
+However, when assessing adverse events and harms, we will also look for randomized trials of dupilumab therapy for conditions other than atopic dermatitis.
+In evaluating phototherapy and cyclosporine as comparators, we will look for randomized trials that compare these therapies with dupilumab, with placebo/no treatment, or with topical therapy so as to potentially inform a network meta-analysis.

 Our evidence review will include input from patients and patient advocacy organizations, data from conference proceedings and regulatory documents, information submitted by manufacturers, and other grey literature when the evidence meets ICER standards (for more information, see http://icer-review.org/methodology/icers-methods/icer-value-assessment-framework/grey-literature-policy/).